ethical38/glitch-project-downloader/README.md

 | Chrome     | v136.0.7103.114    | ✅      |
 | Firefox    | v138.0.4    | ✅      |

+## ⚠️ Known Issues

+### Sometimes, Chrome marks ZIP downloads as suspicious

+On Chrome, the browser may flag each ZIP file as "suspicious" and block the download until you manually approve each one.

+**Quick workaround:**
+Go to `chrome://settings/security` → under **Safe Browsing**, change the setting to **No Protection**.

+**Warning:** Disabling Safe Browsing reduces your browser’s protection, so only do this temporarily if you understand the risks.
+Make sure to turn it back on when you’re done.

 ## Contributing

 Feel free to fork this repository, submit issues, or contribute pull requests if you'd like to add features or improve the script.